 Being given the wrong medication claim

 Being given the wrong medication can happen in several ways.
-The pharmacist may misread the prescription, take the wrong medication from the storage box or give you a generic one when you should have a branded medicine.
+The pharmacist may misread the prescription, take another medication from the storage box or give you a generic one when you should have a branded medicine.

-Pharmacy negligence has multiple impacts when you are given the wrong medication.
+Pharmacy negligence has multiple impacts when you are given the medication not on your prescription.

 One common pharmacy negligence error is when someone is on antidepressant medication such as paroxetine or quetiapine but is given a completely different medication by mistake.